 Mastering international trade procedures will be key to maintaining a successful export operation.
 You may need to invest in both specialist training and computer software, to aid your management of international trading (and payment) processes.
 Exactly what you are exporting and where it is going will determine the kind of procedures you need to have in place, but these will normally include:

 Chambers of Commerce offer advice and training courses on paperwork for the movement of goods.
 Certificates of origin are often required to meet customs and quota requirements in the importing country.
-The Chambers of Commerce are the designated authority for the issue of EU certificates of origin.
+The Chambers of Commerce are the designated authority for the issue of EU certificates of origin, which will continue to be used until the end of the Brexit transition period on 1 January 2021.
 The service is open to all businesses in the UK, at a reasonable cost, and there are beneficial rates for Chamber members.

 The export of certain types of goods and technology is administered by governments, primarily to control the transfer of arms.
 This includes many items designed for civil use but termed 'dual-use', because they could be used for military purposes.
 These include: